vi/websocat/moreexamples.md

 $ websocat --pkcs12-der=q.pkcs12 -s 1234
 Listening on wss://127.0.0.1:1234/
 ```

+There is a pre-generated certificate `test.pkcs12` included in Git.

 Unfortunately, you can't easily connect to that `wss://127.0.0.1:1234/` with `websocat wss://127.0.0.1:1234` now, you need to use workaround above.